LukaszKosobucki/Autumn-Shop/README.md

 * Testing with Jest.
 * Authentication using Firebase Auth.
 * Using React Contex as a state management wrapping the app.
+* Styling was done using mostly Material UI as a helping tool and Scss

 ### Where to see the outcome of this project?